doublethink13/geheim/README.md

 Flags:

+- `check`/`c`
+  - Whether to check if files are encrypted or decrypted.
+Defaults to an empty string, '', ie, its not active by default.
+If set to 'encrypted'/'e' or 'decrypted'/'d', checks if all files are in the specified state, and throws an error otherwise.
+When set, no encryption/decryption occurs
 - `secretkey` \ `k`
   - A key to encrypt/decrypt files.
 If not specified, the program will try to get one from local/global config file
 - `encrypt` \ `e`